galactic-src/morse/README.md

 It then uses a word list to break the resulting jumble of letters into recognised words (and or numbers).

+If any numbers that are commonly substituted with letters are found, it will try finding words with and without substitution.

 It's pretty slow and resource-hungry, and it comes up with loads of nonsense!

 ## Results